Latest Updates

 5. What are the types of settlements available for Cryptocurrency options?

-6. What is the delivery method for physically delivered Cryptocurrency options?
+6. What is the delivery method for Cryptocurrency options?

-Pertaining to options on Bitcoin futures, Micro Bitcoin futures, Ether futures and Micro Ether futures, these in-the-money Cryptocurrency options physically deliver an underlying futures contract.
+For all options except Bitcoin Friday futures (BFF), in-the-money Cryptocurrency options deliver an underlying futures contract.
 The futures contract, when delivered, may have time remaining until expiration.

 In such a case, traders who are exercised or assigned related to these options will receive a futures contract whose value will fluctuate until the futures contract expires.